sofar056-beep/-Car-Pricing-Data-Analysis-Excel/README.md

-[# -Car-Pricing-Data-Analysis-Excel
-Car Pricing Data Analysis project using Power BI based on 97 records from 2014–2015.
-The dataset includes selling price, MMR price, mileage, transmission, body type, and condition.
-KPIs and interactive dashboards ](https://github.com/yourusername/Car-Pricing-Data-Analysis-Excel)were created to analyze price trends, depreciation, and segment performance for better pricing and inventory decisions.
+af8a6d37a4a6d5469618e968abd8977217ee6d23(https://github.com/yourusername/Car-Pricing-Data-Analysis-Excel)were created to analyze price trends, depreciation, and segment performance for better pricing and inventory decisions.